hallav/LuxUS/README.md

 ```
 The proportion table should contain cytosines from one chromosome only and be sorted based on the genomic location of the cytosines.
 If available, the experimental parameters bisulfite conversion efficiency, incorrect bisulfite conversion efficiency and sequencing error rates should also be provided to the script.

 The corresponding design matrix for the experiment should also be given as a headerless text file.
 The rows of the file correspond to the samples, which should be given in the same order with the input proportion table.
 The first column represents the intercept in the model, and should be set to all ones.
 The next columns correspond to the other covariates in the model.
 By default, the covariate to be tested is the second column (column 1, as the numbering starts from 0).
 This covariate is used as a test covariate in the F-test in the preanalysis filtering step.
-The parameter *INSERT PARAMETER NAME* defines the p-value cutoff-value for the F-test.
+The argument *-u REQ_PVAL* defines the p-value cutoff-value for the F-test.
 This covariate is assumed to be a binary variable, although both binary and continuous variables can be tested with the LuxUS model.
 The variables in the design matrix should be either binary or continuous.

 In the preanalysis each cytosine is first evaluated separately.
 The cytosine has to be located at maximum in the defined window width range from the start of the window.
-There also has to be samples with minimum coverage of *REQUIRED_COVERAGE* at least in as many samples as defined by *N_REQUIRED_SAMPLES* in both case and control groups, which are defined by the covariate *T_COVARIATE*.
-The sorted cytosines are evaluated one by one, until either the maximum width of a genomic window or maximum number of cytosines *N_CYTOSINES* is reached.
+There also has to be samples with minimum coverage of *-v REQUIRED_COVERAGE* at least in as many samples as defined by *-s N_REQUIRED_SAMPLES* in both case and control groups, which are defined by argument *-t T_COVARIATE*.
+The sorted cytosines are evaluated one by one, until either the maximum width of a genomic window or maximum number of cytosines *-c N_CYTOSINES* is reached.
 Then the genomic window goes through the preanalysis step.
-The mean coverage over the window should be at least *REQUIRED_COVERAGE* in at least as many samples as defined by *N_REQUIRED_SAMPLES* in both case and control groups, which are again defined by the covariate *T_COVARIATE*.
+The mean coverage over the window should be at least *-v REQUIRED_COVERAGE* in at least as many samples as defined by argument *-s N_REQUIRED_SAMPLES* in both case and control groups, which are again defined by argument *-t T_COVARIATE*.
 Then the F-test is performed using the log-transformed average methylation states of the samples as data.

 For the windows that pass the preanalysis step, the script produces input files for the *run_luxus.py* script.
 Each input file contains the data of one genomic window.
 The number of cytosines and mean coverages for each window are stored into separate text files.
-The information of whether a cytosine passed the preanalysis step and the index of the possible genomic window into which it belongs is stored into file *INSERT FILE NAME HERE*.
-This file is later used when combining the calculated Bayes factors and the original input file into the final result file.
+The information of whether a cytosine passed the preanalysis step and the index of the possible genomic window into which it belongs is stored into file with name *INPUT_NAME_in_analysis_indicator.txt*, where *INPUT NAME* is the name of the proportion table file.
+This file is later used when combining the calculated Bayes factors and the original input file into the final results file.

 ```
 usage: prepare_data_for_luxus.py [-h] -i INPUT_NAME -o OUTPUT_FOLDER -d